Ecumenical Catholic Church+USA

 We believe that celibacy

 for those in Holy Orders is a personal decision.

 We believe in the sanctity of marriage

-as a life long commitment between a man and woman.
+as a life long commitment between two persons

 We also believe that within certain marriages there may be circumstances